-Note: Items on the Bullying Victimization Scale differ from those on the School-wide Bullying subscale of the DSCS in that they focus on the individual student's victimization (or the victimization of the parent's child for the Home version) and not that of the school as a whole.
+Note: Items on the Bullying Victimization Scale differ from those on the Bullying Schoolwide subscale of the DSCS in that they focus on the individual student's victimization (or the victimization of the parent's child for the Home version) and not that of the school as a whole.
 For example, items on the Student survey for this scale include:

-- o A student said mean things to me.
-(Verbal) - o I was pushed or shoved on purpose.
-(Physical) - o A student told/got others to not like me.
+- A student said mean things to me.
+(Verbal) - I was pushed or shoved on purpose.
+(Physical) - A student told/got others to not like me.
 (Social/Relational)

 A separate score is computed for each subscale (Verbal, Physical, Social/Relational, and Cyberbullying) and a total Bullying in School score is computed by summing the scores on the three (or four) subscales.
 That is, two separate total scores are calculated.
 For grades 3-5, the total score consists of the sum of scores on the verbal, physical, and social/relational subscales, as students in those grades do not complete the cyberbullying subscale.
 For higher grades, a total score is calculated for those three subscales, but an additional total score is also computed that includes cyberbullying.
-Computing a total score without cyberbullying allows schools to compare total scores across grade levels while using the three subscales in common.
-Providing two different total scores is consistent with a current debate among researchers over whether or not cyberbullying should be viewed as the same construct as the other three forms of bullying, especially since it most often occurs outside of the school (e.g., Olweus, 2012).
+Computing a total score without cyberbullying allows schools to compare total scores is consistent with a current debate among researchers over whether or not cyberbullying should be viewed as the same construct as the other three forms of bullying, especially since it most often occurs outside of the school (e.g., Olweus, 2012).